nix-dot-dev/nix-flake-example/README.md

 versions of those tools in the Nix store and _not_ versions installed in directories like `/usr/bin`.

-> **Note**: If you have [direnv] installed, you can also enter this
-> flake-provided development environment by running `direnv allow`.
-Once you've
-> done that, you will automatically enter the environment every time you
-> navigate to this directory.

 [bash]: https://gnu.org/software/bash
 [direnv]: https://direnv.net
 [enable]: https://nixos.wiki/wiki/Flakes#Enable_flakes